 I love making a big batch of this carrot bread recipe.
 And since this recipe makes two loaves, or a bunch of mini loaves, it's the perfect recipe for sharing!

-While I love a good banana bread and my Hawaiian Banana Bread is one of my top recipes, this carrot bread was practically begging to be made!
+While I love a good banana bread and my Hawaiian Banana Bread with Coconut and Pineapple is one of my top recipes, this carrot bread was practically begging to be made!
 I had the carrots and they needed a home.

 Quick breads are a favorite snack and breakfast in our household.
 They're perfect for field meals, for packing in lunches, and as a morning treat.

-Usually when I think of carrots and baking, I think of Carrot Cake.
+Usually when I think of carrots and baking, I think of an old fashioned carrot cake.
 But this bread recipe is a slightly healthier version, and you can save the cake for dessert!

 I took an old recipe from a family cookbook and made it slightly healthier.